navajomp/howtoclimber/compilers/get-started.md

 ```shell
 ls $CONDA_PREFIX/include | grep netcdf
 ```
-A test program to check if NetCDF is properly installed.
+A test program to check if NetCDF is properly installed:
 ```shell
 cd howtoclimber/compilers
 ./test-nc.sh
 ```
+You should get a PASSED message.\
+\
 Done!